SixLabors/docs/articles/imagesharp/workingwithpixelbuffers.md

 The idexer is much faster than the `.GetPixel(x, y)` and `.SetPixel(x,y)` methods of `System.Drawing` but, it's still quite slow.

 ### Efficient pixel manipulation
-If you want to achieve killer speed in your own low-level pixel manipulation routines, you need to utilize extension methods within the [](xref:SixLabors.ImageSharp.Advanced.AdvancedImageExtensions?displayProperty=name) class.
-These methods are using the [brand-new `Span<T>`-based memory manipulation primitives](https://www.codemag.com/Article/1807051/Introducing-.NET-Core-2.1-Flagship-Types-Span-T-and-Memory-T) from [System.Memory](https://www.nuget.org/packages/System.Memory/), providing a fast, yet safe low-level solution to manipulate pixel data.
+If you want to achieve killer speed in your own low-level pixel manipulation routines, you should utilize the per-row methods.
+These methods take advantage of the [brand-new `Span<T>`-based memory manipulation primitives](https://www.codemag.com/Article/1807051/Introducing-.NET-Core-2.1-Flagship-Types-Span-T-and-Memory-T) from [System.Memory](https://www.nuget.org/packages/System.Memory/), providing a fast, yet safe low-level solution to manipulate pixel data.

 This is how you can implement efficient row-by-row pixel manipulation: